freedomotic/fd-developer-manual/docs/source/getting-started/hello-world.rst

                 LOG.info(buffer.toString());
         }

-then build your plugin, start Freedomotic and then your plugin.
+Then build your plugin, and start Freedomotic followed by the plugin.
-With a right click on **Log Viewer** plugin you will see the list of things.
+Right click on the **Log Viewer** plugin to see the list of things.

-.. note:: Change logging level to **INFO** using the combobox of log viewer plugin to filter the less important log records.
+.. note:: Change the logging level to **INFO**, using the combobox of log viewer plugin, to filter out the less important log records.

 Change a thing location on the map
 ----------------------------------

 This piece of code iterates over all loaded things and moves objects of type Person to a random location.
-The ``randomLocation()`` function should be implemented and must return an ``com.freedomotic.model.geometry.FreedomPoint`` type (remember to add freedomotic-model.jar to your classpath)
+The ``randomLocation()`` function should be implemented and must return a ``com.freedomotic.model.geometry.FreedomPoint`` type (remember to add freedomotic-model.jar to your classpath)